Air France fleet

-Air France operates a fleet of 229 aircraft, most of which are manufactured by Airbus Industrie.
+Air France operates a fleet of 228 aircraft, most of which are manufactured by Airbus.
 The airline's fleet of narrow-body aircraft comprises all four Airbus A320 family variants.
-The airline's wide-body fleet, consisting of the Airbus A330, Airbus A350 XWB, Boeing 777, and Boeing 787 Dreamliner families, serve medium to long-haul routes.
+The airline's wide-body fleet, consisting of the Airbus A330, Airbus A350, Boeing 777, and Boeing 787 Dreamliner families, serve medium to long-haul routes.
 The airline had also ordered the short-haul Airbus A220-300s to replace their aging Airbus A318s and A319s.
 In September 2023, Air France-KLM announced an order for 50 Airbus A350 aircraft which will be shared between Air France and KLM to replace their aging Airbus A330 and Boeing 777-200ER aircraft.

 Current fleet

-As of September 2025, Air France operates the following aircraft:
+As of July 2026, Air France operates the following aircraft: